Permanent stay – permanent residence permit

 Residence due pending case /processuelt ophold – this is not a residence permit, but the asylum seeker can stay in Denmark while her/his case is being processed

-IAR (IFA) – internal alternative area of refuge (a safe area in the country origin for individual refugee)
+IFA – Internal Flight Alternative (a safe area in the country of origin for individual refugees)